harsh285/Face-Recognization/README.md

 First, all of the photos in the ‘train‘ dataset are loaded, then faces are extracted, resulting in 108 samples with square face input and a class label string as output.
 Then the ‘val‘ dataset is loaded, providing 30 samples that can be used as a test dataset.

-Both datasets are then saved to a compressed NumPy array file called ‘faces-dataset.npz‘ that is about three megabytes and is stored in the current working directory.
+Both datasets are then saved to a compressed NumPy array file called ‘faces-dataset.npz‘ that is about four megabytes and is stored in the current working directory.

 This dataset is ready to be provided to a face detection model.